 - The Complete Works of Andres Laszlo (Sr.).
 (2 languages) is all of Senior’s (7) fictional works.
-As these are now all adapted and translated into English (and available on Amazon), the publishing of his complete works has become an option not only in Spanish but also in English.
-The fact that all seven books have been not only translated but also adapted allows for all sorts of possibilities, and all future translations of Senior ought to be made from these English texts.
+As these are now all translated into English (and available on Amazon), the publishing of his complete works has become an option not only in Spanish but also in English.
+The fact that all seven books have been not only translated but also adapted (five out of seven much improved) allows for all sorts of possibilities, and all future translations of Senior ought to be made from these English texts.
 See article.

-- The Laszlo & Laszlo Chronicles (Sr.&Jr.) (5 languages) is a biographic collection of 47 short stories, spanning 100 years of Andres Laszlo Sr. and Andres Laszlo Jr. adventures; we’ve had some pretty interesting ones.
-If you are interested in a new form of biography, ideas to turn into movie scripts (and maybe man-eating tigers of Sundarbans), look no further.
+- The Tale of Two Knaves/The Laszlo & Laszlo Chronicles (Sr.&Jr.) (5 languages) is a biographic collection of 49 short stories, spanning 110 years of Andres Laszlo Sr. and Andres Laszlo Jr. adventures; we’ve had some pretty interesting ones.
+If you are interested in a new form of biography, ideas to turn into movie scripts (or maybe in man-eating tigers of Sundarbans), look no further.
 See article.
 VIDEO

 - The Challenge (Jr./Junior) (6 languages) is my adaptation of Mi Tio Jacinto.
 Here Madrid becomes Cape Town; bullfighting, boxing; white, black/colored; 1940’s, 2010’s & 20.000 pages, 70.000.
 It comes with 70 great illustrations (in the same style as the cover) and would make an attractive hardback children's book in A4 format (no available).
 It also comes as a script (see "23" below).
 See article.